Cost of Pleading Guilty

 - You may be asked to take an on-road test.
 If you pass, then two points will be taken off your record.
 If you fail, then your license will be suspended until you’re able to pass the test.

-Before you head to the PennDOT hearing you should contact a reputed Pittsburgh Traffic Ticket Lawyer to represent you.
+Before you head to the PennDOT hearing you should contact a reputed Traffic Ticket Lawyer in the Pittsburgh area to represent you and understand the cost of pleading guilty.

 You will have to go for a PennDOT hearing after the third (or more) time(s) you get six points on your record.
 The hearing officer might suspend your license for 30 days, and PennDOT won’t remove any point from your record.
 But if you fail to appear, then your license will be suspended automatically until you do.